ohkami-rs/uibeam/README.md

     serde  = { version = "1", features = ["derive"] }
     ```

-2. Create an client-component-specific lib crate (e.g. `islands`) as your workspace member,
+2. Configure to export all your client components from a specific library crate.
-   where to place all client components.
+   (e.g. `lib.rs` entrypoint, or another member crate of a workspace)

-   (Actually, there's no problem if including ordinary `Beam`s, not only client ones, to the lib crate.)
+   (There's no problem if including ordinary `Beam`s, not only client ones, in the lib crate.)

-   Additionally, specify `crate-type = ["cdylib", "rlib"]`:
+   Additionally, specify `crate-type = ["cdylib", "rlib"]` for the crate:

     ```toml
     [lib]
     crate-type = ["cdylib", "rlib"]
     ```

-3. Define and use client components:
+3. Define and use your client components:

     ```rust
     /* islands/src/lib.rs */